Ege-Sumer/Code-Tries/README.md

 # Python Codes for Beginners
 > I have some good and some basic code modules
 + Have a try
-> Please report broken links or inaccurate information in any of the modules
+> -Please report broken links or inaccurate information in any of the modules-
 + If you have anything to ask dont hesitate to ask me